 The Developmental Disabilities Council oversees the implementation of the Community and Family Support (CFS) System Plan developed in accordance with Act 378 of the 1989 Legislative session.
 The plan called for a system of supports and services to be available for families of children and adults with disabilities in their own homes based on their individual needs in order to avoid out-of-home placement.

-Current Community and Family Support Services offered through the Department of Health and Hospitals are below.
-Unfortunately, many of the services listed below have a waiting list.
+Current Community and Family Support Services offered through the Department of Health are below.

 Office for Citizens with Developmental Disabilities: